-The eligible ERDF (European Regional Development Fund) funds based on the JS checks will be paid to the lead partner.
+The eligible ERDF funds based on the JS/MA checks will be paid to the lead partner.
+The lead partner is informed about the payment by email.
 The lead partner must transfer the shares of funding for each partner immediately.